annotation/text-fabric/docs/Use/UseX.md

 ## Using new data

-The `text-fabric` command has several new optional command line arguments:
+The `text-fabric` command has several optional command line arguments:

 `--mod=...` and `-c`